chris7692000/zipCodeRestServer/README.md

 To run this project on Apache Tomcat
 1. Edit the pom.xml
-2. Uncomment the dependancy on Jersey (The reference implementation of JAX-RS.  https://jersey.java.net )
+2. Uncomment the dependency on Jersey (The reference implementation of JAX-RS.  https://jersey.java.net )